JonasDoe/strangeland/README.md

 ## `add_prefixes.py`

 Note that this feature will be renamed soon since the focus of this project is shifting towards an interactive validation/merge process (see validation infos below).
 Use this script to migrate an outdated translation without prefixes (like `&31`) to a new one.

+## Installation

+You need the to download at least `add_prefixes.py` and `requirements.txt` and put them into the same folder.
+From that folder, run `pip install -r requirements.txt` one time to install dependencies.
+For example, if you're under Windows, open your command line (e.g. press WIN+R, enter `cmd`, press Enter) and navigate to the folder with `cd C:\my\folder`.
+If you have to chance the drive to, say, `D:`, type `D:` and press Enter before you run the `cd` command.

+## Running the Script

-You need the to download the file `add_prefixes.py` and must call it with one to four arguments, e.g.
+You can call the script with one to four arguments, e.g.

 ```shell
 python add_prefixes.py my_translation.trs --template=template.trs --encoding=utf-8 --output=merged.trs